American University provides a variety of options to assist graduate students in financing their AU education to include:

-- Withdrawals (W), Administrative Withdrawals (ZL), Audits (L), and Fails on Pass/Fail option (FZ) count as credits attempted but not earned, and have no impact on the grade point average.
+- Withdrawals (W), Administrative Withdrawals (ZL), Audits (L), and Fails on Pass/Fail option (FZ) count as credits attempted but not completed, and have no impact on the grade point average

-- Administrative Failures (ZX or FX) count as credits attempted but not earned, and are factored as a grade of F.
+- Administrative Failures (ZX or FX) count as credits attempted but not completed, and are factored as a grade of F

-- Pass (P) counts as credits attempted and earned, but has no impact on the grade point average.
+- Pass (P) counts as credits attempted and completed, but has no impact on the grade point average

 Frequency of Monitoring